Munster Senior Hurling Championship: Team dominance

+Summary of champions

 Since the beginning, the championship has been dominated by Cork and Tipperary.
 They have won a combined total of 96 of the 135 championship titles.
-The two teams began their hegemony by winning 18 championship titles between 1890 and 1909 with Cork setting a number of records during this time — becoming the first team to win successive titles in 1893, claiming a first three-in-a-row the following year and setting the all-time record of five successive championships between 1901 and 1905.
+The two teams began their hegemony by winning 18 championship titles between 1890 and 1909 with Cork setting a number of records during this time — becoming the first team to win successive titles in 1893, claiming a first three-in-a-row the following year and setting the then all-time record of five successive championships between 1901 and 1905.

 After twenty years, Limerick emerged to break the dominance of the "big two" when they claimed five championship titles between 1910 and 1923.
 Limerick enjoyed a second golden era by winning a further five championship titles between 1933 and 1940, including four-in-a-row in 1933-1936.
 After a period of decline, Cork returned to dominate by winning nine championships between 1942 and 1956.
 Tipperary then emerged with what many people regard as their greatest ever team — between 1958 and 1971, they won nine championships.
 However, Cork returned to dominate the next two decades, winning thirteen championships between 1972 and 1986, including another 5-in-a-row in 1982-1986.
-To date, they are the only county to win 5-in-a-row.

 The 1990s saw a more equitable period develop in the championship with every team reaching at least one Munster final and title victories for all but Waterford.
-Waterford then had arguably their strongest moment thus far, winning four championships from six final appearances between 2002 and 2010.
+Waterford then had arguably their strongest period thus far, winning four championships from six final appearances between 2002 and 2010.
 The second decade of the new millennium saw a sharing of titles between the "big three" — Tipperary winning four titles, and Cork and Limerick winning 3 each.
 Waterford lost all of the 5 finals they contested.
+Limerick continued their successful run into the 2020s and in 2024 have the all-time record of six successive championships titles between 2019 and 2024.